ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/digital/inverter/inverter_general.rst

 Functionality
 =============

-The UltraZohm digital inverter consists of three half-bridges with MOSFETs.
+The UltraZohm digital inverter consists of three MOSFET half-bridges.
-It is equipped with bi-directional current measurement for each phase and the DC-link current, measurements for the phase and DC-link voltages, and temperature measurements for each semiconductor.
+It is equipped with bi-directional current measurement for each phase and the DC-link current, measurements for the phase and DC-link voltages, and temperature measurement for each semiconductor.
 The voltage measurement is equipped with a 1st order low-pass filter.
-The current measurement is realized with shunt resistors.
+The current measurement is realised with shunt resistors.
 The inverter has a dedicated PWM enable pin.
 If the ``PWM_EN`` is set to false, both semiconductors of each half-bridge are disabled.
-An over current protection for the three phases and the DC-link is included.
+Overcurrent protection for the three phases and the DC-link is included.
-The OCP is not designed for half-bridge shorts and will only be triggered if the phase or DC-link currents exceed the safe operating window.
+The OCP is not designed for half-bridge shorts and will only trip if the phase or DC-link currents exceed the safe operating window.
-The OCP, when triggered, only flags a FAULT bit in the corresponding software driver.
+When triggered, the OCP will only flag a FAULT bit in the corresponding software driver.
 The inverter will not shut down automatically.
 Each half-bridge is designed in a non-bootstrap configuration.
-Each voltage and current measurement signal of the three phases and the DC-link are converted from single-ended into differential transmission to reduce the susceptibility to interference.
+Each voltage and current measurement signal of the three phases and the DC-link are converted from single-ended to differential transmission to reduce the susceptibility to interference.
-The measurement signals are transmitted via ethernet cables and are directly compatible with the :ref:`Analog_LTC2311_16_Rev05`, :ref:`Analog_LTC2311_16_v3` and :ref:`Analog_LTC2311_16_v2` cards.
+The measured signals are transmitted over ethernet cables and are directly compatible with the :ref:`Analog_LTC2311_16_Rev05`, :ref:`Analog_LTC2311_16_v3` and :ref:`Analog_LTC2311_16_v2` cards.
-To increase heat dissipation and keep the switches cooler an additional heatsink can be installed.
+An additional heat sink can be fitted to increase heat dissipation and keep the switches cooler.
-For additional information or an in-depth look into the circuit design, check the schematics in the :ref:`References <dig_si_inverter_references>` section.
+For additional information or an in-depth look at the circuit design, please refer to the schematics in the :ref:`References <dig_si_inverter_references>` section.

 ..	toctree::
    :caption: Revisions